ehubin/SosBot/docs/index.md

 Allows an R4 to swap participants between 2 teams.
 Only work when team composition has been saved
 ### r4reg playername playerpower
 Allows an R4 to register another player
+### showmap
+displays an image with a map of the game suggesting team placements